A family of higher genus complete minimal surfaces that includes the Costa-Hoffman-Meeks one: Introduction

 \begin{thmy} \textit{There exists a one-parameter family of complete, genus one, minimal surfaces which are immersed in $\mathbb{R}^3$, with three ends and finite total curvature.
 The family depends on a parameter $x$ with $|x| < \sqrt{\sqrt{8}-1}\, e_1$, where $e_1=\wp(1/2)$ and $\wp$ is the Weierstrass function.
 Moreover, if $|x|=e_1$ one gets the Costa surface and if $|x|\neq e_1$, the corresponding surfaces have total curvature equal to $-20 \pi$, two Enneper-type ends and one middle planar end.} \end{thmy}

-In the Figure~\ref{Fig-sup} we present the images of four elements of this family of minimal surfaces with eight symmetries, that will be denoted by $S_x^1$ .
+For any $x$ in the above range, we denote by $S^1_x$ the corresponding element in the family.
+In Figure~\ref{Fig-sup} we picture four of their elements, highlighting the fundamental piece and symmetries.
+This, as well as all the pictures presented here, were rendered with Maple software, a trademark of Waterloo Maple Inc.\\

+We point out that in the proof of Theorem~\ref{teo3} we use the Weierstrass $\wp$-function following the classical approach given by C.~Costa, C.C.~Chen and F. ~Gackstatter.
+Our construction mostly resorts to undergraduate complex analysis \cite{Ahlfors.1966}, whence accessible for readers from many research areas.
+We also remark that would be possible to prove the Theorem~\ref{teo3} by using the powerful reverse construction method given by H.~Karcher in \cite{Karcher.1989}. \\

-In the second part of the paper, we were able to describe a rich family of immersed, complete, minimal surfaces $\Sigma_{k,x}$ that generalizes the family $S_x^1$ by increasing the genus of the elements from $1$ to $k$.
-These surfaces are also deformations of the Costa-Hoffman-Meeks genus $k$ surfaces, obtained replacing the two catenoidal ends by Enneper type ends, but preserving the symmetries.
-Furthermore, in this notation:
+Section~\ref{Sec4} is dedicated to describe a larger family of immersed and complete minimal surfaces $\Sigma_{k,t}$ that generalizes the family $S_x^1$ above, by increasing the genus of the elements from $1$ to any integer $k \geq 1$.
+Such surfaces are deformations of the Costa-Hoffman-Meeks surfaces of genus $k$, where the two catenoidal ends are replaced by Enneper type ends, while preserving the original symmetries.
+This deformation occurs by bending $(k + 1)$ brims of each catenoidal end towards the planar end, intersecting it transversely.
+In the same catenoid end, the remaining $(k+1)$ brims are bended outwards the planar end.
+All that brims pass through the symmetry planes of the surface.
+The deformation of the other catenoidal end respects symmetries imposed by the straight lines and planar geodesics in the surface $\Sigma_{k,t}$.
+As we shall see, in this notation, we have \begin{itemize} \item $\Sigma_{1,1}$ is the Costa surface; \item $\Sigma_{1,t}$ are the genus one minimal surfaces $S_x^1$ of Theorem~\ref{TeoA}; \item the sub-family $\Sigma_{k,t}$ for $|t|=1$, reduces to the family of Costa-Hoffman-Meeks embedded minimal surfaces $M_k$. \end{itemize}